 - Capers or chopped olives

-- Sea Salt – (never use processed ‘iodine’ salt, it has sugar in it and all the minerals are removed)
+- Sea Salt – (avoid processed ‘iodine’ salt, it doesn't have all the trace minerals)

 - Small amount of AP flour (optional)

 Quick pork chops and caper cream sauce (sauce also works great for chicken)

 - Heat up a heavy pan to medium heat, place your chops (or loin roast) on the pan and sear until the chop releases from the pan on its own (or with little effort).
 Flip to the other side.